Bug Bites and Bee Stings: Keeping Your Pets Safe

 Bees and Wasps

 Dogs and cats are naturally curious, and buzzing insects often catch their attention.
-It’s common for pets—especially dogs—to get stung on the face, mouth, or paws while trying to sniff, chase, or bite at bees and wasps.
-Bee stings are usually painful and cause localized swelling and redness.
+It is common for pets, especially dogs, to get stung on the face, mouth, or paws while sniffing, chasing, or biting at bees and wasps.
+Bee stings are typically painful and cause localized swelling and redness.

-Honeybees typically sting once and leave behind their stinger and venom sac, which can continue pumping venom for up to a minute.
-In contrast, wasps (and other types of bees) can sting multiple times, injecting venom with each sting.
-While a single sting is often not dangerous, multiple stings or stings in sensitive areas (like the mouth or throat) can be more serious.
+Honeybees usually sting once and leave behind their stinger and venom sac, which can continue releasing venom for up to a minute.
+Wasps and other stinging insects can sting multiple times, injecting venom with each sting.
+While a single sting is often not dangerous, multiple stings or stings in sensitive areas such as the mouth or throat can be more serious.
 Some pets may also have allergic reactions, even to a single sting.

 Mosquitoes

-Mosquito bites are more than just an itchy annoyance—they can be dangerous.
-In dogs, mosquito bites are the primary way heartworm larvae are transmitted.
-Heartworm disease is a life-threatening condition affecting the heart and lungs.
-Cats can also be infected, although they are less commonly affected and tend to show more subtle or sudden symptoms.
-Using a veterinarian-recommended, year-round heartworm preventative is essential for keeping pets safe.
+Mosquito bites are more than just an itchy nuisance.
+They can be dangerous.
+In dogs, mosquitoes are the primary way heartworm larvae are transmitted.
+Heartworm disease is a life-threatening condition that affects the heart and lungs.
+Cats can also be infected, although they are less commonly affected and may show more subtle or sudden symptoms.
+Year-round use of a veterinarian-recommended heartworm preventative is essential for protection.

 Ants (Including Fire Ants)

-Ant bites are usually more of a nuisance than a major threat—but fire ants are the exception.
-Fire ants bite to anchor themselves and then sting repeatedly, injecting venom that causes red, swollen bumps that can turn into painful, fluid-filled pustules.
-If a pet walks through a nest, they may receive multiple stings at once, leading to intense pain, swelling, and in some cases, a more serious allergic or systemic reaction—especially in smaller pets.
+Most ant bites are more irritating than dangerous, but fire ants are an important exception.
+Fire ants bite to anchor themselves, then sting repeatedly, injecting venom that causes red, swollen bumps that can develop into painful, fluid-filled pustules.
+If a pet disturbs a nest, they may receive multiple stings at once, leading to significant pain, swelling, and in some cases, a more serious allergic or systemic reaction, especially in smaller pets.

 Fleas and Ticks

-Fleas and ticks aren’t just irritating; they can spread serious diseases.
-Flea bites can cause intense itching and skin inflammation, and some pets develop flea allergy dermatitis—a severe allergic reaction to flea saliva.
-Ticks can transmit illnesses like Lyme disease, Ehrlichiosis, and more.
-Daily tick checks and the regular use of vet-approved flea and tick preventatives are vital for your pet’s protection.
+Fleas and ticks are not only irritating, they can also spread serious disease.
+Flea bites can cause intense itching and skin inflammation, and some pets develop flea allergy dermatitis, a severe allergic reaction to flea saliva.
+Ticks can transmit illnesses such as Lyme disease and others.
+Daily tick checks and consistent use of vet-approved flea and tick preventatives are important for protection.

 Spiders

-Most spider bites cause mild irritation and swelling, but venomous spiders like the black widow and brown recluse can cause more severe symptoms, including vomiting, tremors, fever, lethargy, or localized tissue damage.
-These species are more common in certain regions, so ask your vet if they’re a concern in your area.
-If your pet shows signs of distress after a suspected bite, contact your veterinarian immediately.
+Most spider bites cause mild irritation and swelling, but venomous species such as black widows and brown recluses can cause more severe symptoms.
+These may include vomiting, tremors, fever, lethargy, or localized tissue damage.
+These spiders are more common in certain regions, so ask your veterinarian if they are a concern where you live.
+If your pet shows signs of distress after a suspected bite, seek veterinary care right away.

 Signs of Insect Bites or Stings